Wdboyes13/MicroBit-ARM-Assembly/README.md

 [micro:bit developer](https://tech.microbit.org/hardware/schematic/#v2-pinmap)
 ** **
 The Makefile and Linker Script are from [this repo](https://github.com/cpmpercussion/microbit-v2-baremetal/)
 Which was also where i got the idea to do this from

+## About writing the code
+Because of how the LEDs in the micro:bit are wired
+I had to do something called LED Multiplexing
+Where you quickly loop through rows and columns
+Creating the illusion of a still image